 Can probiotics support estrogen and hormone balance?

 Probiotics continue to be important to support your gut health during menopause.
-On top of supporting your estrobolome, studies on menopausal mice found that two strains of Lactobacillus bacteria, Lactobacillus reuteri and Lactibacillus rhamnosus could be helpful in protecting against the bone loss, leaky gut, and inflammation that normally occurs with a loss of estrogen.
+On top of supporting your estrobolome, studies on menopausal mice found that two strains1 of Lactobacillus bacteria, Lactobacillus reuteri and Lactibacillus rhamnosus could be helpful in protecting against the bone loss, leaky gut, and inflammation that normally occurs with a loss of estrogen.

-Oral probiotics may also directly affect your vaginal health and promote a diverse, healthy vaginal microbiome.
+Oral probiotics may also directly affect your vaginal health2 and promote a diverse, healthy vaginal microbiome.
 Yep, just like in our guts, there’s a whole team of bacteria regulating immunity and pH down there too.

 I’ve been using probiotics to help heal my patients for years, and learning more and more about the ways women’s health connects to microbiome dysbiosis.
 Studies like these helped me to develop my own Brighten Essentials Women’s Probiotic, specifically designed with Lactobacillus rhamnosus, Lactobacillus acidophilus, a Bacillus blend, prebiotics and phytonutrients to combine the best research-supported outcomes in women’s health.